HEAD INJURY – MISTAKES TO AVOID

 Headaches are one of the world’s most common conditions.
 Some, such as hunger or stress headaches, which subside on their own aren’t a cause for concern.
 Others, such as migraines, have the potential to be more serious.

-Migraines can be debilitating, but for some people who experience auras with their headaches, they could be a symptom for a more serious danger — an increased risk for stroke.
+Migraines can be debilitating, but for some people who experience auras with their headaches, they could be a symptom of a more serious danger — an increased risk of stroke.

-Primary: It is a condition where there are no underlying diseases or systemic conditions in the body.
-These headaches are the most common cause of headaches comprising approximately 85% of cases and are more benign.
+Primary: It is a condition with no underlying diseases or systemic conditions in the body.
+These headaches are the most common cause, comprising approximately 85% of cases, and are more benign.

-Conditions such as Migraine, Tension type Headaches (TTH) and Trigeminal Autonomic Cephalalgias (TACs) are a group of Primary Headache disorders These type of headaches are triggered by
+Conditions such as Migraine, Tension-type Headaches (TTH), and Trigeminal Autonomic Cephalalgias (TACs) are a group of Primary Headache disorders.
+These types of headaches are triggered by

 • Stress